IMBEL IA2: Design details

 Relative to the previous MD-97, the rifle had its ergonomics improved, with a reduced size and improved grip, which breaks one of the main similarities between the MD-97 and the FAL.
 The polymer grip, much more ergonomic than in previous rifles, allows for a more comfortable positioning of the hand in standing, kneeling and lying positions, in addition to having a polymer trigger guard integrated into the piece, avoiding the surfaces of metal contact of the previous model, which caused certain injuries in rough handling and resulted in problems in the cold.

 Initially, in the IA2 5.56 variants, a telescopic polymer stock was designed, with a modern design, very similar to the one used in the FN SCAR, and in the IA2 7.62 variants, a collapsible polymer stock very similar to that of the M964A1 Para-FAL, with modern design.
 Over time, the stock of the IA2 5.56 was abandoned, being supplanted by the stock of the IA2 7.62 variants, as it is cheaper and easier to manufacture.
 The butt plate has high-resistance rubber to soften the impact of the rifle's recoil.
 The stock's polymer coating prevents facial skin contact with metal surfaces, making it useful in operations at extreme temperatures.
 The stock can be folded without pressing any button; however, as a way to keep it safely in the folded position, there is a locking system that joins the top of the stock with the cartridge case deflector.

-Unlike the FAL, the IA2's shots don't have a tendency to rise and the rifle performs better in urban and close environments, with a size of about 30 cm and weight of about 2 kg less than the previous rifles.